 Lismore Castle, which has been the property of the Duke of Devonshire since the 1700s, is a beautiful stately home in County Waterford, Ireland.
 Not only is it a great castle to visit, but it’s also available for overnight hire so guests can get the complete castle experience.
 Lismore Castle offers fine dining and various other facilities and is able to accommodate up to 27 people at any one time.
 The large space and bedroom capacity makes Lismore Castle a top venue for corporate events and weekend business retreats.

-Just an hour’s drive away from the city of Edinburgh, you won’t be too far from tourist attractions, shops and lively nightlife.
+Just an hour and a quarter drive away from the city of Edinburgh, you won’t be too far from tourist attractions, shops and lively nightlife.

 If that’s whetted your appetite for a castle visit or discovering more about the history of castles in the UK and around the world, then you might like the carefully selected links below to explore further, which all feature more fabulous inspiration: